-We’re all too familiar with the struggles women writers face working in television: despite being more than 50 percent of the population, women make up less than 30 percent of writers’ rooms.
+We’re all too familiar with the struggles that women and non-binary writers face working in television: despite being more than 50 percent of the population, women make up less than 30 percent of writers’ rooms.
 And while there are no statistics on how women of color specifically fare in writers’ rooms, we know it’s even more of a challenge for them.
 So with the specific needs of our membership in mind, CWS asked ourselves: how can we help to foster systemic change within our industry?

-Support staff positions – from writers’ assistant to script coordinator – provide the kind of valuable room experience that can jump-start a woman’s TV writing career.
+Support staff positions – from writers’ assistant to script coordinator – provide the kind of valuable room experience that can jump-start a TV writing career.
 But as everyone starting out in television knows, these jobs are almost impossible to find.
-So CWS launched the Jobs Connect Program in 2015 in order to facilitate change by creating a pipeline for women into these coveted positions.
+So CWS launched the Jobs Connect Program in 2015 in order to facilitate change by creating a pipeline into these coveted positions.

 About the Program: